methyl/xdomain-rails/README.md

 XDOMAIN_MASTERS=http://master.example.com
 ```

-Note: you can also limit scope, use wildcards and add few domains,
+Note: you can also limit a scope, use wildcards and add few domains,
 consult [configuration section](#configuration) for more informations:
 ```
 XDOMAIN_MASTERS=*.example.com/api/*.json *.another.com